 Pivotal can seamlessly install an SSL certificate on your website for you so you don’t have to worry.

 How fast should your website be?
 Dotcom-Tools state that: “the majority (53%) of mobile internet users abandon a website if it takes longer than 3 seconds to fully render.”

-When it comes to website load time on desktop Dotcom-Tools, maintains that the ideal website load time is 2 to 5 seconds, but each second beyond 2 seconds leads to a higher bounce rate.
+When it comes to website load time on desktop, Dotcom-Tools maintains that the ideal website load time is 2 to 5 seconds, but each second beyond 2 seconds leads to a higher bounce rate.
 Bounce rate is the percentage of website visitors that leave your website after only visiting one page.
-A study by SEMRush revealed that pages with a high Bounce Rate were often ranked lower as they probably aren’t a helpful result for the keyword they are targeting and optimised for.
+A study by SEMrush revealed that pages with a high Bounce Rate often rank lower, as they probably aren’t a helpful result for the keyword you have targeted and optimised for.
 Therefore, the 2018 Website Load Time Benchmark was set at a maximum of 1.3 seconds.

 To quickly see how speedy your website is, pop your web address into Pingdom’s free Site Speed Test Tools.

 4) Is your website visible in search results for your target keywords?